aws-samples/serverless-patterns/dynamodb-eventbridge-scheduler/README.md

-# Dynamic EventBridge Scheduler from DynamoDB Streams
+# Dynamic Amazon EventBridge Scheduler from Amazon DynamoDB Streams

 This pattern demonstrates how to dynamically create, update, and delete Amazon EventBridge Scheduler schedules based on changes in a DynamoDB table using DynamoDB Streams.